capactio/capact/README.md

   │
   ├── test                    # Cross-functional test suites
   │
-  └── Dockerfile              # Dockerfile template to build applications and tests images
+  ├── Dockerfile              # Dockerfile template to build applications and tests images │
+  └── go.mod                  # Manages Go dependency.
+There is single dependency management across all components in this monorepo
 ```

 ## Components